 For instructions on how to use MyCrypto visit https://github.com/rsksmart/rskj/wiki/RSK-with-MyCrypto

-The services that compose RIF OS are: Directory, Payments, Storage, Communications and Gateways.
+The services that compose RIF OS are: Identity, Payments, Storage, Communications and Gateways.

 RIF Name Service (RNS) is a decentralized service that allows users to have a readable domain in any blockchain.
 It can be used to identify other personal resources, such as payment, ID, storage or communication addresses.